Skip to main content

 Meals: B,L

 We will make our base here and spend the next few days hiking in the Los Glaciares National Park.
 For two days, we journey into the park on impressive day hikes in the company of an experienced hiking guide.
 The options available to us include a trip to Laguna Torre and the base of Cerro Torre, or Laguna de los Tres and Fitzroy Base Camp.
 The valleys and mountains are all very individual in their beauty and we aim to contrast these views during our visit, as well as appreciating the birdlife and flora.
 Each day walk varies in length, however you should be prepared to walk for 6-8 hours per day and more, if the group decides to hike to Laguna de los Tres.
 Los Glaciares was declared a UNESCO World Heritage area in 1982, and after trekking in the area you will find it easy to see why.
-Overnight Hotel/Lodge.
+Approximately 6-8 hours hiking per day Overnight: Hotel Lunajuim or similar

 Meals: B,L